predis/predis/README.md

 ));
 ```

-You can have a look at the `Predis\Network` namespace for some actual code that gives a better
+The classes contained in the `Predis\Network` namespace give you a better insight with actual code on
-insight about how to create new connection classes.
+how to create new connection classes.

-### Definition and runtime registration of new commands on the client ###
+### Defining and registering new commands on the client at runtime ###

-Let's suppose Redis just added the support for a brand new feature associated
+Let's suppose Redis just added the support for a brand new feature associated with a new command.
+If
-with a new command.
-If you want to start using the above mentioned new feature
-right away without messing with Predis source code or waiting for it to find
+you want to start using the above mentioned new feature right away without messing with Predis source
-its way into a stable Predis release, then you can start off by creating a new
+code or waiting for it to find its way into a stable Predis release, then you can start off by creating
-class that matches the command type and its behaviour and then bind it to a
+a new class that matches the command type and its behaviour and then bind it to a client instance at
-client instance at runtime.
+runtime.
 Actually, it is easier done than said:

 ``` php
 <?php